 Unlike the other offspring of the Bretton Woods agreements, the WTO is a multilateral trade system.
-While it sets ground rules for conduct in negotiation and enforcement, the treaty terms are largely left to the negotiation between the nation-state parties to the treaties.
+While it sets ground rules for conduct in negotiation and enforcement, the treaty terms are left mainly to the negotiation between the nation-state parties to the treaties.
 The WTO agreements arising out of the Uruguay Round (1986-1993) completely revised the 1947 GATT with a 1994 version.
 Also, they concluded several new agreements dealing in the trade in services, intellectual property, dispute settlement, and trade policy review.
 Additionally, there are 60+ schedules to the agreements made by individual members dealing with specific elements of the trade environment.

-One of the key elements of the WTO framework is the desire for reciprocity and the guarantee that its exports will be treated fairly and consistently in other markets in return for similar treatment.
+One of the critical elements of the WTO framework is the desire for reciprocity and the guarantee that its exports will be treated fairly and consistently in other markets in return for similar treatment.

 A link to a series of UN International Law presentations on the WTO is linked here:

 The critical elements of WTO Law can be summarized in four key concepts: